Session Plans |

 Battersea Park Track

+This is the location for Tuesdays and Thursdays (where we meet outside the arena).
 Entry into Battersea Park Millennium Arena costs £5.00, and you'll need an old £1 coin (or £1 to buy a token) to use the lockers.
 Bikes can be locked up outside the Millennium Arena.
 Please give yourself time during the busy months in case you need to queue to get in.

 Tuesday Track